 Interesting fact: the Waldrapp Ibis was once considered sacred in ancient Egypt.

 That said, we had plenty to keep us busy over our 3 hour visit.
-At over an hour’s drive away from London, it is pretty far to recommend for a day out when there are many places to visit that are much closer, but if you live closer, I would recommend visiting Birdworld for the chance to learn about and interact with a number of animals and birds.
+At over an hour’s drive away from London, it is pretty far to recommend for a day out when there are many places to visit that are much closer, but if you live closer, I would recommend a day out at Birdworld for the chance to learn about and interact with a number of animals and birds.